jhnvz/alfred/README.md

 How it works
 ------------

-Robin creates fixture files of your api responses so you can use them in your javascript tests.
+Robin creates fixture files of your api responses so you can use them in your tests.
+Ideal if your app's client is build with a javascript framework and you want to test responses under several conditions.

 Resources
 ------------